A subversion of the most fundamental aspect of Dialogue: whether a character is talking to someone else or not.

 Buffy: Boy, I guess we never realized how much you liked that chair.

-- Done again a few seasons later when a certain character we know and kind of love practices confessing his love to Buffy by talking to a mannequin wearing one of her sweaters and a blonde wig.
+- Done again in "Triangle" when a certain character we know and kind of love practices confessing his love to Buffy by talking to a mannequin wearing one of her sweaters and a blonde wig.
 He makes it about four sentences into the imagined conversation before it degenerates into mutual (half-imagined) verbal abuse, and he winds up beating it over the head with a box of chocolates.

-- An entire episode of Angel has Lorne telling the story of the episode to a theatre - that, at the end, is revealed to be empty.
+- The Angel episode "Spin the Bottle" has Lorne telling the story of the episode to a theatre — that, at the end, is revealed to be empty.

 - In season 2 of Battlestar Galactica, politician-slash-beloved-terrorist Zarek talks in front of a mirror about the upcoming election in typical public speaking style.
 Then he turns, elaborating that he wants to run against the incumbent on a ticket with... current Vice-President Gaius Baltar.